geeekyvishal/WEB-DEV/README.md

 Its features are:
 ⭐ Gradient background to give Aesthetic Design
 ⭐ Button becomes active when hovered for better user experience
-⭐ Deisgn similar to a physical calculator makes it more handy to use
+⭐ Design similar to a physical calculator makes it more handy to use

 For suggestions Contact me on:
 Telegram: @geekyvishal